What Happens During a Female Orgasm?

 That warm, tingling sensation you start to feel when you’re excited is due to increased heart rate and blood pressure, and much (but not all!) of that blood is directed towards your genitals.
 The clitoris, which is made up of over 8,000 individual nerve endings, swells, and enlarges.

 As you get closer to climax your clitoris will pull back up under the clitoral hood (the sheath of skin that protects your clitoris).
 Your inner labia also begin to swell and your outer lips separate – this is often accompanied by a darkening of color as more blood fills the tissue.

 While it’s true that upwards of 75% of women can’t orgasm from intercourse alone, there are ways to increase arousal and get you closer to the edge.
 Try a slow, sensual, full-body massage as you’re getting undressed.
 Or try a couples’ massager, which is a vibrator that is worn by women during sex and rubs against both the clitoris and g-spot while your partner is thrusting.

 It creates intense sensations for both of you and leaves your hands free for exploring.
 Or try both, one after the other.
 It can take time to figure out what you like, so enjoy the exploration.

 Your vagina begins to secrete fluid to lubricate itself to make sex more comfortable – often the more aroused you are the “wetter” you become.
 However, it’s not always enough – and that’s normal!
 It happens to many women for different reasons.
-Just be sure to keep a feminine moisturizer on hand to help out.
-Along with this lubrication, the lower part of your vagina becomes narrower and the upper part lengthens as your cervix and uterus move up slightly, creating more space for your partner’s penis.
+Just be sure to keep a lubricant on hand to help out.
+Along with this lubrication, the lower part of your vagina becomes narrower and the upper part lengthens as your cervix and uterus move up slightly, creating more space for your partner’s penis or toy.

 The Big O